Skip to content

 Enforcing TLS

-Unencrypted connections should be prevented from accessing the API server.
+It is generally considered good practice to prevented unencrypted connections from accessing APIs.
 Administrators may choose to block these connections outright, or redirect them to a port requiring encryption.

 Example: Redirecting to TLS

-The following example requires TLS encryption when connecting to the server.
+The following example redirects unencrypted requests to a port requiring TLS.
 It is assumed the API server is running on http://localhost:8081 and SSL certificates are available under /etc/ssl.

 server {